How to Complain Effectively

 In some cases, people who complain in this way will get what they want simply because staff want to get them out of their store (or off the phone).

 Because of the way that most people view complaining, some people never complain.
-This sort of person won’t complain in restaurants – instead, they’ll push their burned meal aside and thank the waiter politely
+This sort of person won’t complain in restaurants – instead, they’ll push their burned meal aside and thank the waiter politely afterwards, or they might try to say something but then immediately stop the moment they don’t get what they want.

 Remember: it’s important to complain, the right way.

 Complaining is simply about standing up for your rights as a consumer.
-And if you complain and the retailer doesn’t take action in some way, you don’t need to give up.
+And if you complain and the retailer doesn’t take action in some way, you dont need to give up.
 There are other things you can do.

 Start With Writing Down The Issue